Here are the most common errors on Altar Live and how to fix them.

 If audience members are getting "left behind" it may be a WebSocket connection issue.

 A simple refresh of the "lost" audience member's browser, or closing and re-opening the app should fix this issue.

 Remember, only users who are signed in can join a room, row, or table.

 If something else stopped working (or never worked):

 First, try refreshing the page.
 Most browser refresh buttons are a circular arrow in the top left or right, next to the URL.

 Make sure you are using Chrome.
 You can also try Firefox or Safari browsers, however, Altar Live is the least buggy on Chrome.

-If none of the above fixes worked, or you still need help, don't worry.
-You can contact our support chat at any time, or check out our help center.
+If none of the above fixes worked, or you still need help, don't worry!
+You can contact us at firstname.lastname@example.org, or check out our help center.